Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 Writing a Test Suite
 --------------------

-A test suite is a collection of test scripts and is displayed in the left-most pane in the IDE.
-Test scripts may be added to the list and deleted from it.
+A test suite is a collection of test scripts which is displayed in the left-most pane in the IDE.
+New test scripts will be automatically added to the list.
+Any test case can be deleted from an open test suite.
-Test suites may be opened and saved.
-When a test suite is saved any changes to tests scripts within that suite are also saved.
+When a test suite is saved, any changes to tests scripts within that suite are also saved.

 .. do some testing here of test suites—do they save correctly?
    I've seen errors in the past.